Words are to be interpreted as in the definitions page.

 One of your tasks is to assist members.
 You should answer questions, link them to useful resources (many can be found in DRW), and guide their way in the community.

-You should enforce the community has given itself.
+You should enforce the rules the community has given itself.
 A good set of rules to enforce is available on our rules page.
-This isn't just limited to chats.
+This isn’t just limited to chats.
 A particularly active community may also speak to each other in voice channels.
 To foster healthy conversation there as well, you should also monitor and moderate those places.

 Inevitably, conflicts arise during the daily life in a community.
 Not only between to users, but sometimes also between a user and a moderator.
 And even if your community doesn’t use the arbitration process, your goal is to resolve and defuse the conflict.

 Other staff members might not always know what to do, and neither might you.
 In those cases, you should provide them with information, or ask them for advice respectively.

 Apart from being an example to other members in regards to the rules, you should also consider that, as a moderator, you represent the community.
 In other communities, you should abide to their respective rules, and in the community you’re in, you should stay kind and understanding with users.

 Sometimes, you might not know what to do.
 Some servers provide you with exact guidelines on when to issue which punishment, but I don’t believe that those cover every case, or feel justified.
 Instead, you’ll find some general guidelines on what to do.

 Evaluating the situation